 Remarkable combination of flavor, yield, and appearance.

 A great choice for excellent flavor.
 Crisp, fresh-tasting, and beautiful, Olympian's fruits are dark green, straight, and avg.
 8–9".
 Very uniform and productive over a long season, with exceptionally high proportions of marketable fruit.
 A winning combination of flavor, yield, and appearance.
-Gynoecious with 10% pollenizer added.
 Intermediate resistance to anthracnose, angular leaf spot, powdery mildew, and scab.
+NOTE: This variety is gynoecious, which means it will not produce the male flowers required for pollination.
+Seeds of a pollenizer variety have been mixed into the seed packet at a rate of 10%.
+As such, it is necessary to plant all seeds in the packet to produce cucumber fruits.
 Select 2903T (Treated) or 2903 (Untreated).
 Avg.
 16,800 seeds/lb.
 Packet: 30 seeds.

 Johnny's is committed to your success, every step of the way.